IntersectMBO/cardano-api/RELEASING.md

     ```
     If you're not authenticated, follow the steps shown on the command output.

-1. Create a new branch, for example:
+1. Create a new branch in `cardano-api`, for example:
     ```bash
     git checkout -b <github-user-name>/new-version-cardano-api-8.3.0.0
     ```
     It does not matter much, as after the merge to `main` branch, this branch will be deleted.
+    Make sure that it is up to date with main branch in github.

 1. Download all PRs data from the `cardano-api` repo.
     This will take some time if the number of all PRs is large.
+From `cardano-api` directory, run:
     ```bash
     ../cardano-dev/scripts/download-prs.sh input-output-hk/cardano-api
     ```